lyndonb-bq/tinkerpop/gremlin-go/design.md

 ### Gremlin

 Gremlin-related entities are for the purpose of enabling the Gremlin query language to be used programmatically in Go.
 They responsible for integration with the Driver components, as well as translating the query language to a format that can be sent and consumed by a Gremlin-supported server.
-Most importantly, these entities are what allows the actual writing of Gremlin traversals in Go.
+Most importantly, these entities are what allow the actual writing of Gremlin traversals in Go.

 #### DriverRemoteConnection